Warhammer 40,000: TV

 In December 2022, Amazon MGM Studios acquired the TV and film rights to the game after months of negotiations and fending off rival companies that also sought the rights.
 Vertigo Entertainment's Roy Lee and Natalie Viscuso worked with Henry Cavill to obtain the IP before taking it to Amazon Studios.
 Vertigo will executive produce with Games Workshop's Andy Smillie and Max Bottrill alongside Amazon MGM Studios.
 Henry Cavill will star and also serve as an executive producer of the series and further planned franchise.
+In July 2026, it was announced that Mike Flanagan would serve as a writer on the series.

 In December 2024, the franchise was featured in Secret Level, a video game anthology series created by Tim Miller for Amazon Prime Video.
-The episode is titled "And they shall know no fear", a reference to the iconic line from the series.
-It takes place after the events of Space Marine 2, and follows Ultramarine lieutenant Demetrian Titus, the protagonist of the Space Marine games, on a mission to destroy a chaos sorcerer.
+The episode is titled "And they shall know no fear," a reference to the iconic line from the series.
+It takes place after the events of Space Marine 2, and follows Ultramarine lieutenant Demetrian Titus, the protagonist of the Space Marine games, on a mission to destroy a Chaos sorcerer.
+In August 2026, it was announced that an animated series based on the Secret Level episode was in development, with Dave Wilson and John Orloff creating the series, Wilson directing, Henry Cavill executive producing and Blur Studio providing the animation.

 Film

+In 2007 a fan film Damnatus: The Enemy Within was made, costing more than 10,000 euros, which took place in the Warhammer 40,000 universe.
+Games Workshop refused to give permission for the film to be shown.

-On December 13, 2010, Ultramarines: A Warhammer 40,000 Movie was released directly to DVD.
+In December 2010, Ultramarines: A Warhammer 40,000 Movie was released directly to DVD.
 It is a CGI science fiction film, based around the Ultramarines Chapter of Space Marines.
 The screenplay was written by Dan Abnett, a Games Workshop Black Library author.
 The film was produced by Codex Pictures, a UK-based company, under license from Games Workshop.
 It utilised animated facial capture technology from Image Metrics.
 It was received poorly.